ros-workshop/mobility-plus-manipulation/README.md

 You'll be using the Husky with ABB arm mounted on it in order to achieve mobile manipulation.
 You have two tasks:

 + Create Launch files for running everything required.
-+ modify this [script](./mobility-plus-manipulation/scripts/planner.py) to execute the mobile manipulaiton task.
++ Modify this [script](./mobility-plus-manipulation/scripts/planner.py) to execute the mobile manipulation task.

 ## How this all comes together

 ### Manipulation

 This session uses different simulated hardware from yesterday.
-Instead of the UR5, we will be using an ABB IRB120 arm mounted on a husky robot.
+Instead of the UR5, we will be using an ABB IRB120 arm mounted on a Husky robot.

-You will not need any of the manipulation functionilty as it is already implemented for you [here](././mobile_manipulation/ws_husky_abb_manipulation/husky_abb_manipulation/src/husky_abb_grab_object.cpp).
+You will not need any of the manipulation functionality as it is already implemented [here](./mobile_manipulation/ws_husky_abb_manipulation/husky_abb_manipulation/src/husky_abb_grab_object.cpp).
 You are more than welcome to change that functionality if you want.
 However, you will need the dependencies installed in for that repo.

 ### Spawn Additional Cubes

 Find the file that will spawn multiple stands and apriltags

-### Initialise gmapping and move_base
+### Initialise `gmapping` and `move_base`

-This is following the week 2 day 2 tutorial https://github.com/ros-workshop/slam-navigation.
+This is following the Day #2 SLAM tutorial [here](https://github.com/ros-workshop/slam-navigation).

 Will be using amcl this time: